 4. Investment Expenses.
 Continue to make your money work for you even after you retire by investing.
 Dividends and capital gains are taxed by the federal government at lower rates than regular income and are not subject to Social Security or Medicare taxes.

 Fees for investment advice or accounting services are deductible if they, as well as other itemized personal deductions, exceed 2% of your AGI.
-These fees include attorney and accounting fees, financial planner fees, safe deposit box fees, subscriptions to investment newsletters, fees for online services, home computers used for investment purposes and fees paid to a broker, bank or trustee to collect investment income, such as taxable bond interest, mortgage interest or stock dividends.
-Fees paid to a broker for stocks, bonds and other investment property are not deductible.
+These fees include attorney and accounting fees, financial planner fees, safe deposit box fees, subscriptions to investment newsletters, fees for online services, and more.
+Fees paid to a broker for stocks, bonds, and other investment properties are not deductible.

 5. Business Expenses.
 If you have your own business or you continue to work as a freelancer or consultant, you can deduct your business expenses, including travel, your cell phone, equipment, and office space.

 6. Charitable Contributions.
-Cash contributions of up to 50% of your AGI are deductible if you itemize using Form 1040 or 1040A.
-You can deduct the fair market value of donated property, although if the property has appreciated in value, you should consult with a financial advisor.
-If you donate a car, boat or airplane, your deduction is limited to the gross proceeds of its sale by the charitable organization if you claim its worth as greater than $500.
+Many of your charitable donations in 2017 may be deductible.
+Generally speaking, cash contributions of up to 50% of your AGI are deductible if you itemize using Form 1040 or 1040A.
+You can also deduct the fair market value of donated property, although if the property has appreciated in value, you should consult with a financial advisor.
+If you donate a car, boat or airplane, your deduction is limited to the gross proceeds of its sale by the charitable organization (if the value is over $500).

 You can donate money from your Traditional IRA without paying taxes if your account custodian sends the donation directly to the charitable organization.